CSClub05/AutoTool/README.md

 # Auto Tool for Minecraft 1.21.4

-A lightweight, client-side Fabric mod that automatically selects the best tool in your hotbar when you begin or continue mining a block.
+A client-side Fabric mod that automatically selects the best tool in your hotbar when you begin or continue mining a block.

 ## Features